Abstract Factory in PHP

 Abstract Factory is a creational design pattern, which solves the problem of creating entire product families without specifying their concrete classes.

-Abstract Factory defines an interface for creating all distinct products, but leaves the actual product creation to concrete factory classes.
+Abstract Factory defines an interface for creating all distinct products but leaves the actual product creation to concrete factory classes.
 Each factory type corresponds to a certain product variety.

-The client code calls creation methods of a factory object instead of creating products directly with a constructor call (
+The client code calls the creation methods of a factory object instead of creating products directly with a constructor call (

 Client code works with factories and products only through their abstract interfaces.
-It allows the same client code work with different products.
-You just create a new concrete factory class and pass it to client code.
+It allows the same client code to work with different products.
+You just create a new concrete factory class and pass it to the client code.

 - If you can’t figure out the difference between various factory patterns and concepts, then read our Factory Comparison.

 Usage examples: The Abstract Factory pattern is pretty common in PHP code.
 Many frameworks and libraries use it to provide a way to extend and customize their standard components.